-The analytical chemistry research related to cultural heritage started in our group in 2003 and is specialised in conservation science, analytical chemistry of cultural heritage objects and more recently also archaeological objects.
+The research related to cultural heritage objects started in our group in 2003 and is specialized in conservation science, analytical chemistry of cultural heritage materials and more recently also archaeological objects.

-Research interests: Investigation and development of methodologies on the basis of different instrumental techniques (ATR-FT-IR, Raman, SEM-EDS, (LA)ICP-MS, MALDI-FT-MS, ESI-and APCI-FT-MS, GC-MS etc) for the analysis of cultural heritage and related materials (paints, coatings, dyed textiles, paper components etc).
-The methodologies are not limited to cultural heritage: they can be used in any field of materials science because the approach is applicable also to other types of materials (for example biological samples, polymers, forensic materials etc).
+Our research interests are investigation and development of methodologies on the basis of different instrumental techniques (ATR-FT-IR, Raman, SEM-EDS, (LA)ICP-MS, MALDI-FT-ICR-MS, ESI-and APCI-FT-ICR-MS, GC-MS etc) for the analysis of cultural heritage and related materials (paints, coatings, dyed textiles, paper components, etc).
+The methodologies are not limited to cultural heritage materials: they can be used in any field of materials science because the approach is applicable also to other types of materials (for example biological samples, polymers, forensic materials etc).

-We have good collaboration with the following Estonian museums, conservation centres and archives: Art Museum of Estonia, Estonian National Museum, Conservation and Digitization Centre Kanut, the National Archives of Estonia.
-They have been helping us with know-how and provided real-life samples.
-During 13 years we have participated in altogether about 50 different projects or contracts with altogether 20 conservation organizations and museums from Estonia and abroad.
+We have good collaboration with the following Estonian museums, conservation centers, and archives: Art Museum of Estonia, Estonian National Museum, Conservation and Digitization Centre Kanut, the National Archives of Estonia.
+They have been helping us with know-how and providing real-life samples.
+We have participated in altogether about 50 different projects or contracts with 20 conservation organizations and museums from Estonia and abroad.

 Rode Altarpiece in Close-up project related to the history, material investigation and conservation of the Retable of the High Altar of Tallinn’s St. Nicholas’ Church.
 This work is carried out in collaboration with the Art Museum of Estonia.